jtbrown6/workshops/README.md

+# Intro
-# This repo contains different projects that we are planning to build to perform deep dives on technologies with hands on lessons
+This repo contains different projects that we are planning to build to perform deep dives on technologies with hands on lessons

 # Scenarios